 Test & Certified maximum grams per mile

-Model Fuel NOx Test Data NOx Cert Level NMOG Test Data NMOG Cert Level
+NOx Test NOx Cert NMOG Test NMOG Cert

+Model Fuel Data Level Data Level

 2011 Honda Civic CNG 0.002 0.010 0.002 0.002

 2011 Honda Civic Gasoline 0.014 0.040 0.030 0.043

 Emission Reduction 86% 75% 93% 95%

-In 2007, new federal emissions requirements became effective for medium and heavy duty engines, and more stringent requirements went into effect in 2010.
+In 2010.
 These requirements limit the levels of specified emissions from new vehicle engines manufactured in or after these years, and have resulted in cost increases for both acquiring and operating diesel vehicles.
 In order to comply with these standards, 2010 and later diesel engine models have employed significant new emissions control technologies such as advanced particulate matter (PM) traps, exhaust gas recirculation systems, and selective catalytic reduction (SCR) strategies that require urea, all of which have resulted in increases to the cost of medium and heavy duty diesel vehicles.
 According to industry sources, the purchase price of a 2010 heavy duty diesel vehicle that meets the 2010 diesel emission standards increased by more than \$10,000 per vehicle.
 The 2010 and newer diesel vehicles require the use of ultra-low sulfur diesel fuel in order to meet the standards, which we believe increases the cost of operating and maintaining medium and heavy duty diesel vehicles.
 Manufacturers claim that the addition of SCR technology, while being more expensive, could provide a slight improvement in engine efficiency.
 We expect these additional controls, along with urea, will generally increase the cost to own and operate diesel vehicles.